Jack000/fontjoy/readme.md

 Another consideration for body text is legibility - many fonts that are suitable for titles aren't very readable at small sizes.
 To get the best balance between the 3 fonts we can try to optimize for best overall contrast, while weighing the legibility of the body font as a secondary factor.

 See http://fontjoy.com for a demo of this system.
-The raw data can be viewed through the tensorboard visualizer at http://fontjoy.com/projector/
+The raw data can be viewed through the tensorflow embedding projector at http://fontjoy.com/projector/